iresci23/ballotph/README.md

-# ballotph
-Sample Ballot Generator 2022
+# Sample Ballot Generator 2022

 ## Install
 Note: Run the commands in a terminal.